bobpeulen/oci_opensearch_ad/introduction/introduction.md

 In this workshop, you will follow multiple labs.
 For each lab, the individual steps are outlines below.

 **Lab 1 - Get started**
+* Create a VCN and configure the ports
 * Create an OCI OpenSearch Cluster
 * Create an Oracle Notification Service (ONS) topic
+* Create a jumphost to access the dashboards

 **Lab 2 - Access the Dashboard and index creation**
 * Access the OpenSearch Dashboard